Weaving Remembrance of the Scottish Witch Hunts

 Whatever you believe, the turning year is rich with folklore and ancient customs.
 Part of my practice is honouring these festivals in a way that has meaning to me.
 I have included the calendar dates that are now associated with them.
 Originally these sacred times were dictated by the weather, the changing seasons, or cycles of the moon.

 The seasonal festivals of the year are all celebrated with both common and varied local traditions that are specific to the festival.
-Saying that, some are similar in nature.
-They highlight the importance on the time of seasonal change and the traditional work that would be done at each turn of the year.
+Saying that some are similar in nature.
+They highlight the importance of the time of seasonal change and the traditional work that would be done at each turn of the year.
 Bonfires lit up the Scottish hilltops (except on 1st February).
-All the festivals had ceremonies to ensure protection and blessing of the coming season.
+All the festivals had ceremonies to ensure the protection and blessing of the coming season.
 It was believed that supernatural forces were more active at these liminal times.
 Festive fairs, food, flowers, customs, and ancient rites appropriate to the season were observed to varying degrees all over Scotland.

 SAMHUINN